ecmwf/pdbufr/docs/read_bufr.rst

    :rtype: pandas.DataFrame

+   In order to correctly use :func:`read_bufr` for a given BUFR file first you need to understand the structure of the messages and the keys/values you can use for data extraction and filter definition.
+The BUFR structure can be explored with *ecCodes* command line tools `bufr_ls <https://confluence.ecmwf.int/display/ECC/bufr_ls>`_  and  `bufr_dump <https://confluence.ecmwf.int/display/ECC/bufr_dump>`_.

    There are some :ref:`notebook examples <examples>` available demonstrating how to use :func:`read_bufr` for various observation/forecast BUFR data types.

    **Keys**